Why Senseair's flammable refrigerant sensor is chosen

 There is a growing need for gas sensors that are designed with an awareness of sustainability.

-Senseair's Micro-flammable Refrigerant (R32) Sensor with four strengths presents solutions to the traditional challenges.
+Senseair's flammable refrigerant (R32, R290, R454 A/B/C) sensors with four strengths presents solutions to the traditional challenges.
 An increasing number of air conditioner manufacturers are paying attention to this advanced technology.
 Quick detection of leaks of refrigerant gases is required for air conditioners.
-In the future, refrigerant gases with higher combustion risk may be used to reduce the global warming potential.
+In the future, refrigerant gases with higher combustion risk may be used to reduce the global warming potential (GWP).

 While the future movement of regulations in each country and region in this field is not necessarily clear, regulations related to sustainability and safety will become more stringent.
 We believe that the need for more reliable and safe sensors will grow more and more.